mengxueHou/mengxue.io/content/publication/ACC_search/index.md

 ---
-title: 'Dynamic Event-triggered Integrated Task and Motion Planning for Process-aware Source Seeking'
+title: 'Integrated Task and Motion Planning for Process-aware Source Seeking'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here